DaraJKong/brainace/README.md

 ## Why?
 Brainace aims to be the best free and open-source learning app.
 One of its core goals is to educate people about the empirically best studying methods and memory techniques.
+It is currently ideal for individuals and students, but the goal is for Brainace to be useful for enterprises, schools, teachers, and teams.

 ## Goals
 - Quality UX & UI